Tejen1710/Final-Project/README.md

-# FastAPI Calculator with BREAD Operations - Module 14
+# FastAPI Calculator with BREAD Operations - Final Project

 ## Overview
-This is a **Module 14** FastAPI project that implements complete BREAD (Browse, Read, Edit, Add, Delete) functionality for calculations with JWT authentication, comprehensive front-end interface, Playwright E2E tests, and automated CI/CD deployment to Docker Hub.
+This is a **Final Project** for IS601 that implements complete BREAD (Browse, Read, Edit, Add, Delete) functionality for calculations with JWT authentication, comprehensive front-end interface, Playwright E2E tests, and automated CI/CD deployment to Docker Hub.

 ## Key Features
 - **Complete BREAD Operations**: Browse, Read, Edit, Add, Delete calculations with user authentication